-It is by now known that the lesson has a particular sequence or course.
+The lesson has a particular sequence or course.
 Each of the phases in the sequence is directed to attaining particular aims (See Chapter 2).

-Teaching aids can make a special contribution if the teacher implements them in light of these aims of the phases of the lesson.
+Teaching aids can make a special contribution if the teacher implements them in terms of these aims of the phases.
 As an example, take the phase functionalizing.
 After the phases dealing with content as aim (i.e., as elemental), one proceeds to the further application and practice of the newly acquired content (content as means, i.e., as fundamental)).
 Functions such as practicing, applying, creating, and testing enter the foreground.
-Subject specific knowledge, skills and techniques now have to be practiced.
-Here it also can happen that these particular functions need to be carried out with the help of a teaching aid; for example, computing with the use of a hand calculator, interpreting a text with reference to a commentary on it; determining direction with a compass; sketching, e.g., with water colors.
+Subject specific knowledge, skills and techniques now must be practiced.
+Here it also can happen that these particular functions must be carried out with the help of a teaching aid; for example, computing with the use of a hand calculator, interpreting a text with reference to a commentary on it; determining direction with a compass; sketching, e.g., with watercolors.

-Thus, each aim during the course of the lesson can be taken up and the teacher can plan how the teaching aid can contribute to effectively attaining each specific aim.
+Thus, each aim of the sequence of the lesson can be taken up and the teacher can plan how the teaching aid can contribute to effectively attaining each specific aim.

-Previously reference was made to the roles of both the teacher and the child (See once again Chapter 3, Section 2.3).
-It is necessary that in his design the teacher determine in what ways a teaching aid will support him in his instructional function (guided-actualization) and the pupil in his learning function (self-actualization) or during joint-actualization.

-Teaching aids and the teaching activity
+Previously, reference is made to the roles of both the teacher and the child (See once again Chapter 3, Section 2.3).
+It is necessary that, in his/her design, the teacher determines in what ways a teaching aid will support him/her in his/her instructional function (guided-actualization) and the pupil in his/her learning function (self-actualization) or during joint-actualization.
+Teaching aids and the teaching activity clarifying with the help of a model; demonstrating with the help of an experiment.